 The MISSING

 .
-Now we have an isolated item signal of exactly what is missing
+Now we have an isolated item signal of exactly what’s missing—{ chest: 40 }

-which is perfect to calculate the filter inserter hand size and
+—which is perfect for calculating the filter inserter’s hand size and filter item (HAND

 , ITEM